 While not required, Cho recommends exfoliating before using hydrating products to ensure they're better absorbed into the skin and no barrier of dead skin is preventing them from doing their best work.

 Lastly, it’s time for moisturizer.
-To achieve honey skin, Chang and Lee love a pressed serum like the Blithe Gold Apricot Pressed Serum ($49).
-It melts into skin and has apricot extract, which improves skin's clarity and boots radiance.
+To achieve honey skin, Chang and Lee love a pressed serum like the Blithe Gold Apricot Pressed Serum ($39).
+It melts into skin and has apricot extract, which is meant to improve skin's clarity and boost radiance.

 Et voilá.
 Honey skin, served.
 For more K-beauty secrets, check out the one product Korean women will never use.